Spain makes small profit on Bankia stake sale

 Senior government sources have told Reuters the state could reduce its stake in several stages, with more sales possible later in the year, but would keep control of the bank until its restructuring, agreed with Europe, is completed.

-Spain's economy ministry closely followed the successful sale by the British government of a 6 percent stake in part-nationalized Lloyds (LLOY.L) last September.
+Spain's economy ministry closely followed the successful sale by the British government of a 6 percent stake in part-nationalised Lloyds (LLOY.L) last September.

 Another Lloyds share offering is set to take place in March or April, with possibly a small number of shares being offered to retail investors.